Getting your Trinity Audio player ready...

 Here are ten things every PR agency professional should consider during a COVID-19 brand quarantine:

-10. Do not run any paid social media ads or Google ads that run counter to the updated digital advertising guidelines around coronavirus.
+- Do not run any paid social media ads or Google ads that run counter to the updated digital advertising guidelines around coronavirus.
 “On Google, brands are now restricted from buying keywords sensitive events, including disease.
 So, for now, there are no promoted search results appearing atop vital news services reporting on coronavirus.”
-Closely monitor updates put out by the CDC and Google Ads.
+Closely monitor updates put out by Google.

 If you work in the Public Relations industry, don’t try to hijack the news as a public relations hook to get increased brand mentions.
 Only 1% of people will get it right while the other 99% will get it wrong and suffer irreparable brand damage.
 People will remember how you handle your marketing during this time.
 The risk of a negative brand association is far greater than the upside of a positive brand association.
 If you don’t have anything to contribute to the conversation, stay quiet.
 It is better to stay quiet than to contribute noise.